garthheff/CTF-Writeups/TryHackMe/Include.md

 ```

-# Bound round, what about that SMTP server?
+# Bonus round, what about that SMTP server?

 We can LFI the mail server logs? yes we can